 - SOC 225 (3/5 credits)

-- One additional course from the data science elective list (see CSE handbook for list.)
+- One additional course from the data science elective list (see the Allen School website for list.)

 Student Outcomes and Opportunities

 Learning Objectives and Expected Outcomes: The computer science field has a broad base of private- and public-sector jobs suitable for the Bachelor of Science graduate: systems analyst, systems programmer, applications programmer, technical sales and marketing, and hardware or software engineering specialist.
 In addition, there are jobs for which graduate education may be appropriate: producers and developers of computer systems, and teachers and researchers.
 The field is also highly valued for practicing entrepreneurship.

 Instructional and Research Facilities: Paul G. Allen Center for Computer Science and Engineering includes more than 20,000 square feet of laboratories, nearly 1,000 computer systems, and more than 50 terabytes of storage.
 Gigabit connectivity is provided to every desktop by more than 60 miles of data cabling, and wireless access is available throughout the building.

 The Allen School general-purpose laboratories support the diverse set of hardware and software platforms required for a cutting-edge education in the field.
 The special-purpose laboratories provide tailored support for activities such as mobile robotics, computer graphics, digital design, motion capture, embedded systems, laser scanning, educational technology, networking, and artificial intelligence.

 The Allen Center and Gates Center are two of the finest computer science and computer engineering facilities in the nation.
 All Allen School students have access to these resources.